-The lint screen is located inside the dryer drum, on the back wall.
+The lint screen is located under a lid on top of the dryer.
 Clean it before each load.
 A screen blocked by lint can increase drying time.

-- 1. Open the door and pull the lint screen straight out. - 2.
-Squeeze body of lint screen lightly while pulling the cover off.
-See illustration. - Roll lint off the screen with your fingers.
+- Open the lid and pull the lint screen straight out. - Roll lint off the screen with your fingers.
 Do not rinse or wash the screen to remove lint.
-Wet lint is hard to remove. - Replace cover on lint screen body.
-Push the lint screen firmly back into place and close the door.
+Wet lint is hard to remove. - Push the lint screen firmly back into place and close the lid.